-The "Godfather" of AI’s Dire Warning… And How You Can Prepare NOW
+The "Godfather" of AI’s Dire Warning… and How You Can Prepare NOW

 However, some things will change for the worse…

 A couple of weeks ago, I wrote about the dockworkers’ strike and how one of their aims was a total ban on further automation at our nation’s ports.
-I believed that this was a hopelessly futile endeavor – that AI-driven automation was eventually coming whether they liked it or not.
+This, of course, is a hopelessly futile endeavor – AI-driven automation is coming whether they like it or not.

-But it’s not just the dockworkers that should be worried.
+But it’s not just the longshoremen who should be worried.
 AI is coming for tech jobs, too.

-In all fairness, some of these layoffs are due to workers who were reluctant to return to the office.
-But many of these layoffs are related to AI as companies rely on software, rather than people, to become more efficient.
+True, some of these layoffs are of workers who were reluctant to return to the office.
+But many are related to AI as Big Tech companies – and many others – are pivoting away from older tech models and toward AI.
+And/or they’re using AI software to become more efficient.

 Up to 800 million global workers could lose their jobs by 2030, according to a McKinsey study, and 70% of all existing occupations could see a pay cut, according to Wired magazine.

-Note: Editor’s Note: My InvestorPlace colleague Louis Navellier believes a “reset” in the market will present new investment opportunities… and this resent is coming soon.